josephvolmer/yavs/docs/PRODUCTION_CLI.md

 This document tracks the production CLI features and their implementation status.
 As of v1.0.0:
 - **Baseline management** is fully implemented with `--baseline` flag and `yavs ignore` commands
 - **Diff functionality** is fully implemented with `yavs diff` command
+- **Tool version management** is fully implemented with `yavs tools` commands for install/upgrade/pin/check
 - **Webhook integration** remains the only pending feature

 For complete usage documentation, see the main README.md or run `yavs man`.